 Fred Armisen is one of the most diversely talented performers working today with credits that run the gamut from acting, producing, and writing in both comedy and music.

 He is the co-creator, co-writer and co-star of IFC’s Portlandia alongside Carrie Brownstein.
 He received an Emmy® nomination for “Outstanding Supporting Actor in a Comedy Series” in 2014 and a nomination for “Outstanding Writing for a Variety Series” in 2012, 2013, and 2014.
 In 2015, the show received 2 Emmy nominations, including a nomination for “Outstanding Variety Sketch Series,” and a nomination for the Critics’ Choice Award TV Award.
 In 2014, Armisen, along with the other writers, garnered a Writers Guild Awards nomination for “Outstanding Comedy/Variety Series,” and they won in 2013.
 Portlandia received prestigious Peabody Award for excellence in 2011.
-The critically-acclaimed show recently wrapped its fifth season and will soon premiere its sixth season in 2016.

 In February 2014, Armisen was named band leader of the 8G Band on Late Night With Seth Meyers.
 The band, curated by Armisen, includes members of indie rock bands Les Savy Fav and Girls against Boys.